Supakornn/quartz/content/braindump/Change Zellij keybinds to be like tmux.md

 ### How to:

 1. go to your zellij config file `nvim ~/.config/zellij/config.kdl`
-2. edit your config like this
+2. edit your keybinds like this

 ```js
 keybinds clear-defaults=true {